 Understanding this is important, because, it’s not like you don’t have the willpower or can’t make the change- it’s just that your mind has to learn a new pattern and behavior- and that takes time!

 When you have feelings and experiences like these- it’s important to try not to be too hard on yourself, because you’ve come so far already!
 Instead it’s time to reinforce your strengths, appreciate your dedication and rigor, and support yourself with positive talk.
-And give yourself SELF-LOVE- just like a parent would do!
-Or maybe it’s time to set a new goal to reinvigorate you towards something new.
-And if you need a Nurse Coach to talk you through it and develop an Action Plan, I’ve always got your back.
+And you must give yourself SELF-LOVE- just like a parent would do!
+Or maybe it’s time to set a new goal to reinvigorate you towards something fresh.
+And if you need a Nurse Coach to partner with you and to develop an Action Plan, I’ve always got your back.
 Let’s Talk!

 Nicole Vienneau (said like piano with a 'V') MSN, RN, NC-BC is a registered nurse, board certified nurse coach, personal trainer & group fitness instructor who specializes in helping you use your power & wisdom to enhance your health& prevent disease.
 When she's not coaching clients, she loves playing in the mountains, sitting with her cats or traveling with her awesome husband.